-Proposals submitted in response to this program solicitation must originate from teams whose projects were successful in the CBC Phase I competition in FY 2005 and be based on those projects.
-The lead institutions funded in that competition were Columbia University, California Institute of Technology and University of California Irvine.
-Proposals not meeting this requirement will be returned without review.
+Full Proposals submitted, by invitation only, in response to this program must originate from principal investigators whose projects are successful in the Preliminary Proposal competition described above and must be based on those projects.
+All proposals not meeting this requirement will be returned without review.

-Proposal authorers are strongly encouraged to consult the proposal submission checklist included in the Grant Proposal Guide (GPG) or NSF Grants.gov Application Guide as they prepare their proposal.
-Proposals not compliant with the proposal preparation guidelines, as supplemented by the following instructions, will be returned without review.
+Proposers are strongly encouraged to consult the proposal submission checklist included in the Grant Proposal Guide or NSF Grants.gov Application Guide as they prepare their proposal.
+Proposals not compliant with the proposal preparation guidelines, as supplemented by the following instructions, may be returned without review.

-The items outlined below pertain to the corresponding sections in the GPG or NSF Grants.gov Application Guide.
+The items outlined below pertain to the corresponding sections in the Grant Proposal Guide or NSF Grants.gov Application Guide.